 ALSPAC contains childhood and adult self-reported measures across physical activity domains (from 5-22y).
-Leisure time was measured at ages 4, 5, 6, 8, 9, 11, 13, 16, 18, and 22y; active travel was measured at ages 3, 4, 5, 6, 8, 13, 16, and 22y; and sedentary behaviour was measured at ages 3, 4, 5, 6, 8, 9, 11, 13, 16, and 22y.
+Leisure time was measured at ages 4, 5, 6, 8, 9, 11, 13, 16, 18, 22y and 26y as well as in some COVID waves.
+Active travel was measured at ages 3, 4, 5, 6, 8, 13, 16, and 22y; and sedentary behaviour was measured at ages 3, 4, 5, 6, 8, 9, 11, 13, 16,22 and 26y, and in some COVID waves.

 In terms of comparability, measures of leisure time reporting frequency or type of activity (intensity) are comparable across ages.
 Overall, the method of active travel can be compared across ages, and duration (min/day) is commonly measured in childhood.
 Additionally, there are some measures of distance (km) in very early childhood although there are no common measures in adulthood.
 Finally, measures of sedentary behaviour are comparable in duration (hr/day) across all ages, and in some cases additionally asking for differences in weekdays and weekends.

-Objective measures of physical activity (minutes of sedentary, light and moderate to vigorous intensity physical activity) were assessed at ages 12, 14, 16 (sub-set 25) using sing the Actigraph accelerometer (Actigraph, Pensacola, Florida).
+Objective measures of physical activity (minutes of sedentary, light, and moderate to vigorous intensity physical activity) were assessed at ages 12, 14, and 15y (and a sub-set at age 24) using the Actigraph accelerometer (Actigraph, Pensacola, Florida).

-ALSPAC data is accessible to bona fide researchers for a fee by applying through the ALSPAC online proposal system.
+ALSPAC data is accessible to bona fide researchers by applying through the ALSPAC online proposal system.
+Fees may apply.
 More information is available on the ALSPAC website.
+ALSPAC is a member of the International Children's Accelerometer Database (ICAD), and harmonised data is also available through this consortium.